Albertina Berkenbrock: Beatification

-The beatification process opened in Tubarão in an informative process that spanned from 30 December 1954 until its closure later in 2001; the Congregation for the Causes of Saints validated this process in Rome on 18 January 2002.
-The cause commenced on a formal level under Pope John Paul II on 2 October 2001 and Berkenbrock was titled as a Servant of God.
-The C.C.S. received the official Positio dossier from the postulation in 2002 for assessment.
-Theologians approved the cause on 26 September 2006, as did the C.C.S. on 21 November 2006, while Pope Benedict XVI approved that Berkenbrock was killed "in defensum castitatis" on 16 December 2006 and thus approved her beatification.
+The beatification process opened in Tubarão with an informative process that spanned from 30 December 1954 until the latter part of 2001; the Congregation for the Causes of Saints validated this process in Rome on 18 January 2002.
+The formal phase of the cause was introduced under Pope John Paul II on 2 October 2001 and Albertina Berkenbrock was given the title Servant of God.
+The Congregation received the official Positio dossier from the postulation in 2002 for assessment.
+On 26 September 2006 a panel of theologians made a positive report on the cause, confirmed then by the Congregation on 21 November 2006, while on 16 December 2006 Pope Benedict XVI approved the determination that Albertina Berkenbrock had been killed "in defensum castitatis", giving his authorization for her beatification.

-Cardinal José Saraiva Martins presided over the beatification on the pope's behalf in Brazil on 20 October 2007.
+Cardinal José Saraiva Martins presided over the solemn beatification ceremony on the pope's behalf in Brazil on 20 October 2007.

 The current postulator for the cause is Paolo Vilotta.